Want the perfect workout program?Take Quiz

 If this exercise is too easy, you can increase the difficulty by holding onto kettlebells or dumbbells.

-This is essentially the exercise as the first exercise but with a booty band (aka hip band) instead of a machine.
+This is essentially the exercise as the first exercise but with a hip band (aka booty band) instead of a machine.
 This exercise will require room for your legs, so be sure to give your legs space and sit on a hard surface.

 To practice form, you can decide to do this exercise without any weight or resistance.
 The form is key to ensuring that your movement remains effective.
 That said, it is a pretty easy exercise to nail.

 If you have ever seen a dog lift its leg next to a fire hydrant to pee, then you know what this one looks like.
-For beginners, your bodyweight alone might be enough, but if that's too easy, a booty band or dumbbell can be used for additional resistance.
+For beginners, your bodyweight alone might be enough, but if that's too easy, a booty band or dumbbell can be used for additional resistance when performing the fire hydrant exercise.

 As long as you keep your back, butt, and core engaged, this exercise can provide excellent results for your glutes.
 This hip abductor workout is also great for people who prefer bodyweight exercises.